 Eagles vs. Cowboys BetMGM Bonus Code: Use SI1500 for up to $1,500 in Bonus Bets for Thursday Night Football Week 1

-The NFL is finally back, and Week 1 kicks off with the defending Super Bowl champion Philadelphia Eagles hosting the Dallas Cowboys.
-BetMGM has a massive welcome offer to help you kickstart the season.
+Saquon Barkley and the Philadelphia Eagles host Dak Prescott and the Dallas Cowboys in a thrilling Week 1 Thursday Night Football clash.
+BetMGM Sportsbook has a lucrative welcome bonus for new bettors to start the season.

-New users can claim sportsbook promos worth up to $1,500 in bonus bets by signing up with our exclusive BetMGM bonus code SI1500.
-Details below.
+New players can claim sportsbook promos worth up to $1,500 in bonus bets by using our exclusive BetMGM bonus code SI1500.
+More details below.

 Get up to $1,500 back in bonus bets with BetMGM - CLAIM NOW

-- If your initial bet loses, BetMGM will refund your stake in bonus bets, up to $1,500.
+- If that opening bet doesn’t win, BetMGM will refund your stake in bonus bets, up to $1,500.

-- For wagers under $50, you will receive a single bonus bet equal to your original stake.
+- Bets under $50 return as a single bonus bet matching your stake.

-- For wagers of $50 or more, you will receive five bonus bets, each worth 20% of your initial wager.
+- Bets of $50 or more return as five bonus bets, each equal to 20% of your first wager.

-- Bonus bets carry a 1x wagering requirement, and any winnings convert to cash after one use.
+- Bonus bets come with a 1x playthrough requirement, and any winnings convert to cash after one use.

 Get up to $1,500 back in bonus bets with BetMGM - CLAIM NOW

-The 2025 NFL season kicks off with one of its fiercest rivalries as the reigning Super Bowl champion Philadelphia Eagles host the Dallas Cowboys on primetime Thursday night, Sept.
-4. It marks their first Week 1 matchup since 2000, setting a fiery tone for the season opener.
-Jalen Hurts and Saquon Barkley bring championship swagger, while the Cowboys, led by a healthy Dak Prescott and a new coaching era under Brian Schottenheimer, will try to spoil the celebration at Lincoln Financial Field.
+The 2025 NFL season kicks off under the lights with a primetime rivalry as the defending Super Bowl champion Philadelphia Eagles host the Dallas Cowboys on Thursday Night Football.
+Jalen Hurts and Barkley lead Philly’s high-powered attack, while Prescott and a retooled Cowboys squad look to crash the celebration at Lincoln Financial Field.
+It’s a fierce Week 1 showdown that promises fireworks and sets the tone for the season ahead.

 Disclaimer: This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.